khyati-ghatalia/LDMS_test/README.md

 # For 7 and 8 I have created an apex screen in apex 20.0 and added an export here.
 I have created 2 pages one for each report which can be navigated through homepage.
 The filename is LDMS_REPORT.sql.
 This can be imported to be viewed.

+# I have added the UTPLSQL code as well in the file test_employee_operations.sql